 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

-This great travel companion, full of expert advice and independent reviews on what to see and do, plus detailed itineraries and suggestions for exploring this fascinating country.
-Whether you’re looking for world-renowned swimming holes, serene hilltop villages, ancient temples, captivating cities, everything you need to know is clearly laid out.
+This great travel companion is full of expert advice and independent reviews on what to see and do, plus detailed itineraries and suggestions for exploring this fascinating country.
+Whether you’re looking for world-renowned swimming holes, serene hilltop villages, ancient temples, or captivating cities, everything you need to know is clearly laid out.
 Find this guide here.

 Our favorite websites

 We cannot encourage you enough to visit this website as you plan and prepare for your trip.
-The US Federal Government addresses the safety, security, travel risk, entry, exit, visa documents mandates, emergency US and Embassy contacts, health, local laws, special circumstances, threats, traveler vulnerabilities, government warnings, and transportation in Portugal.
+The U.S. Federal Government addresses the safety, security, travel risk, entry, exit, visa documents mandates, emergency U.S. and Embassy contacts, health, local laws, special circumstances, threats, traveler vulnerabilities, government warnings, and transportation in Malta.
 This is your best and most reliable resource for all this important info.
 Check back often before you go, as things can change quickly.
 Being prepared is essential in all travel, but especially internationally.

 3. The Center for Disease Control and Prevention (CDC) Travelers Health Resource

 This CDC travel resource provides essential health info for your specific destination.
 Using their tool, you can determine which vaccines, medications, and health advice recommendations are needed for Malta.

 Our favorite maps

 Easy to read maps with practical road and travel information.
 These maps are meant for the adventure traveler and are very durable.
 Compact in size.
 Detailed highlights and weather info.
 Major sites and landmarks are well marked.
 Waterproof and tear resisted, it holds up well.
 Great for planning your route before your trip.
 Though we default to Google maps, this came in handy when service was poor or during construction detours.
 Find this essential map here.